 Look for opportunities without judging motives

 It’s natural to approach potentially unpleasant work situations and social interactions with your guard up, especially if a coworker or client has been problematic before.
-You don’t want them to tear you down, so it’s normal to judge others’ motives so you can prepare for their worst and protect yourself.
+You don’t want them to tear you down.
+Nobody does.
+So, it's normal to judge others’ motives so you can prepare for their worst and protect yourself.

 When you work with a hypercritical coworker, you may think, “How is he going to nitpick my work this time?”
-Or you may drive up to a difficult customer’s house or business and think, “I hope she doesn’t blame me for something that’s not my fault again and then complains about the prices being too high.”
+Or, you may drive up to a difficult customer’s house or business and think, “I hope she doesn’t blame me for something that’s not my fault again—then complain about the prices being too high.”
 When you already have possible outcomes in mind, it may seem easier for you to numb yourself to them, at least on the surface.

 But does that really put you at ease?